maindconsultingservices/google_twitter_scraper/README.md

    ```bash
    pip install -r requirements.txt
    ```

 2. **Configure environment variables:**
    Create a `.env` file (or set environment variables) based on the configuration section above.
 For Redis integration, set the `REDIS_URL` variable (e.g., `redis://localhost:6379/0`).

 3. **Run the FastAPI application:**
    ```bash
    uvicorn api.index:app --reload
    ```

 4. **Access the API:**
    The endpoints will be available as documented above.

 ## Conclusion

-This API provides a unified interface for interacting with Twitter, performing Google searches (with optional site restrictions), and scraping web pages efficiently.
+This API provides a unified interface for interacting with Twitter, performing Google searches (with optional site restrictions and time-based filtering), and scraping web pages efficiently.
 With the new Redis integration, the application now supports distributed rate limiting and caching, making it more scalable and capable of handling higher volumes of requests while maintaining low-latency responses.